wongjn/Tobi/README.md

 - Accessible:
   - ARIA roles
   - Keyboard navigation:
-    - `Prev`/`Next` Keys: Navigate through items
+    - `Prev` / `Next` Keys: Navigate through items
     - `ESCAPE` Key: Close the lightbox
     - `TAB` Key: Focus elements within the lightbox, not outside
+  - User preference media features:
+    - 'prefers-reduced-motion' media query
   - When the lightbox opens, focus is set to the first focusable element in the lightbox
   - When the lightbox closes, focus returns to what was in focus before the lightbox opened
 - Touch & Mouse drag support:
-  - Drag/Swipe to navigate through items, close the lightbox with a vertical drag/swipe
+  - Drag / Swipe to navigate through items, close the lightbox with a vertical drag/swipe
 - light-weight
 - Responsive
 - Iframe support